-The ports that use the wscons(4) console driver: alpha, amd64, cats, hppa, i386, mac68k, macppc, sparc, sparc64 and vax.
+The ports that use the wscons(4) console driver: alpha, amd64, hppa, i386, mac68k, macppc, sparc, sparc64, vax, and zaurus.

 With wscons(4) consoles, most options can be controlled using the wsconsctl(8) utility.
 For example, to change keymappings with wsconsctl(8) one would execute the following: